ThomasWeinert/php-extension-sample/README.md

-# php-extension-sample
-PHP Extension Feature Samples
+# PHP Extension Feature Samples

-This repository is a collection of sample features for a php extension.
-Each branch implements a single feature.
-Basically I add my tests as branches as I am learning and experimenting.

-The minimum version is PHP 7.
-I am not going to implement BC for older versions.
+See the `main` branch for general information about this repository.

-## function return
+## function return new stdClass

-A simple function that return the number 42.
+Return a new sdtClass instance.